-An essential first step in your research is to convert an area of interest or problem into a defined question that can be answered.
-Depending on the field of research, the problem can be defined as a question to be answered (for example in social science) or a hypothesis that can be supported or rejected (experimental sciences).
+An essential first step in your research is converting an area of interest into a defined question that can be answered.
+Depending on the field of research, the problem can be defined as a question to be answered (for example in Social Science) or a hypothesis that can be supported or rejected (experimental sciences).

 Successful research often depends on the ability of the researcher to get answers to their research problem.
 Confining the research problem to a well-defined question makes it easier to assess whether the objectives of the research can be achieved.